-According to a DOE study (PDF, 28 pgs., 725KB), the United States loses nearly $70 billion each year from power outages.
+According to a According to a DOE study (PDF, 28 pgs., 725KB), the United States loses nearly $70 billion each year from power outages.
 S&T’s continued research and development efforts aim to enhance the nation’s overall energy resilience, so future generations can keep the lights on.

 For related media requests, contact STMedia@hq.dhs.gov